-Section 5751 of the Canadian Institute of Chartered Accounts (CICA) Assurance Handbook requires communications with audit committees, or other appropriate parties responsible for governance, at least annually, regarding all relationships between the City and our Firm that, in our professional judgment, may reasonably be thought to bear on our independence.
+CAS require communications with audit committees, or other appropriate parties responsible for governance, at least annually, regarding all relationships between the City and our firm that, in our professional judgment, may reasonably be thought to bear on our independence.

 We will, through our planning process, identify any potential independence threats and will communicate any concerns we identify.
 The City, management and the Audit Committee have a proactive role in this process, and are responsible for understanding the independence requirements applicable to the City and its auditor.
-You must also bring to our attention any changes in the threshold status of the City, any concerns you may have, or any knowledge of situations or relationships between the City, management, personnel (acting in an oversight or financial reporting role) and our Firm, its partners and audit team personnel that may reasonably be thought to bear on our independence.
+You must also bring to our attention any concerns you may have, or any knowledge of situations or relationships between the City, management, personnel (acting in an oversight or financial reporting role) and our firm, its partners, and audit team personnel that may reasonably be thought to bear on our independence.